Is travel insurance really necessary? Yes. Absolutely. 100%.

 These are all famous last words we’ve heard from fellow travelers.

 But mistakes do happen.
 Travel isn't always pretty.
 Credit cards can be “misplaced”.
 Flights can be delayed due to weather (ahem… Minnesota snow.
 Or volcanoes in Bali).
 The one time you forget to keep your eye on your camera, it gets stolen.
 And let’s not forget that food poisoning happens whether you avoid street food or not.
 We speak from experience.

-Your mom would be pissed if you went on a trip without insurance, and for good reason.
-It's is something you hope you never need to use, but you get anyway.
-That’s why you get it for your car, your home, your teeth, and well, your health.
+Insurance is something you hope you never need to use, but you get anyway.
+That’s why you have it for your car, your home, your teeth, and your health...
 But often times people forget that their normal insurance typically won't cover stolen items or accidents that occur overseas.

 What travel insurance should I use?